-Moles reproduce between March and June and the females give birth to 3 – 5 young per litter after a gestation period of 3 weeks.
+Moles reproduce between March and June and females give birth to 3 – 5 young per litter after a 3-week gestation period.
 A mole sometimes covers parts of the tunnels with grass and leaves so that nests can be made.
-After about 7 weeks, the young start looking for food on their own and after 9 weeks they have to say goodbye to their mother, who then wants the tunnel system for herself again.
-Not all young moles survive, about 60% die in the first year.
-A mole that does survive after the first year can live up to 3 years old.
+After about 7 weeks, the young start looking for food independently and after 9 weeks they have to say goodbye to their mother, who then wants the burrow for herself again.
+Not all young moles survive, about 60% die in the first year this is partly because young moles move above ground with all its dangers.
+A mole that does survive can live up to 3 years.

-Should you find mole ridges or molehills in your yard or on your property, you almost certainly have a mole problem.
-These animals prefer not to rise above the ground, so you will not be able to catch them easily.
-They can also (like most animals) try to bite or scratch in danger, so Protect Pest Control strongly discourages catching a mole yourself.
-Moles dig shallow tunnels just below the surface, creating raised ridges.
-These are quite easy to spot.
-In addition, moles dig deep tunnels that lie about 10 – 40 cm in the ground and are not visible, but where you can find molehills.
+Should you find mole ridges or molehills in your yard or on your property you almost certainly have a mole problem.
+These animals prefer not to come above ground, so you won’t be able to catch them easily.
+Moles dig shallow tunnels, just below the surface, which will create raised ledges.
+These are fairly easy to spot.
+In addition, moles dig deep tunnels that are about 10 – 40 cm into the ground and are not visible, but where you may find molehills.

-For long-term and effective mole control, it is wise to contact a professional pest control such as Protect Pest Control.
+It is wise to contact a professional pest control Protect Pest Control for effective mole control.

-Protect Pest Control is skilled and masters all techniques optimally, so that when combating it, they take into account the mole’s lifestyle, but also your personal situation.
-We always provide a fast, professional and sustainable solution to your pest problem.
+Protect Pest Control is skilled and has mastered all techniques optimally, so they take the mole’s lifestyle into account when controlling.
+We always provide a quick, professional solution to your mole problem.

-Protect Pest Control is a professional pest control agent and uses safe and successful ways to control a mole infestation.
+Protect Pest Control is a professional pest control company and uses safe and successful ways to control a mole infestation.